Reventh/briar-email/README.md

 - Gmail App for android is not fully supported.

 ## License
-All contents of this theme are licensed under the [MIT license](https://github.com/Slicejack/briar-email/blob/master/LICENSE).
+All contents of this template are licensed under the [MIT license](https://github.com/Slicejack/briar-email/blob/master/LICENSE).